WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 ## Creating a Custom Affiliate Registration Form

-You can also use FluentForms to create a beautiful, custom registration form for users who want to become your affiliates.

-### Step 1: Create Your Registration Form

-In FluentForms, create a new form with all the fields you need for registration, such as:

-* Name Fields

-* Email

-* Password

-* Payment Email

-* Website URL (Optional)
+If you want to pay affiliates a commission when someone submits a specific form (such as a paid payment form), you need to set it up within that form's settings.

+First, create your form using FluentForms if you haven't already.
+Go to the **Edit** screen for the form you want to connect.

 ![Configure Forms](/images/integrations/fluentforms/edit-form.webp)

-### Step 2: Configure the Integration Feed
+### Configure the Integration Feed

-Next, you need to connect this specific form to ***FluentAffiliate's** registration system.
+Next, you need to connect this specific form to **FluentAffiliate's** registration system.

 1. Go into the settings for your registration form and click on **Settings & Integrations**.